Polylux

 not want to keep in all the dynamic content.

-on a bullet point list and readers having to scroll
+on a long list and readers having to scroll through

 You can use #enable-handout-mode(true)